Sh1n0e/University_Notes/Year 3/Winter/NET3012-IP Architectures/Review/MidtermReview.md

 Correct answer: e

+**label 3 = implicit null --> and can only be sent by the egress router for penultimate label popping**

 11. Which of the following is an advantage of LDP over RSVP-TE as an MPLS label signalling protocol

 ```